Ministry of Defence (Artsakh)

 The Ministry of Defense of the Republic of Artsakh (Արցախի Հանրապետության պաշտպանության նախարարություն) was a government agency of the unrecognized Republic of Artsakh.
 It was the executive body in implementing defence policies of the Artsakh Defence Army.
 The final minister of defence was Lieutenant General Kamo Vardanyan.

-Following an Azerbaijani assault on 19 September 2023, Artsakh agreed to dissolve itself by 1 January 2024.

 History

 On 26 March 1992, the Defence Committee under the NKR Council of Ministers was established.
 On the initiative and under the direct leadership of the NKR Defence Committee, a number of very important and urgent events were launched during the First Nagorno-Karabakh War.
+Following an Azerbaijani assault on 19 September 2023, Artsakh agreed to dissolve itself by 1 January 2024.

 Assets

 Martik

-Martik is the official newspaper of the Defence Army.
+Martik was the official newspaper of the Defence Army.
 The first issue of the newspaper was published on March 16, 1993.
 It was originally called the "Combat Sheet".
 It was created at a time when there were no other sources of information that primarily served to convey frontline information to the public.
 The first editor of the official newspaper, then called the coordinator, was Valeri Atajanyan.
 The newspaper was edited by Hrant Aleksanyan, Vahram Atanesyan, Marcel Petrosyan and Mher Harutyunyan at different times.
-It is part of the Public Relations Department of the Defence Army.
-Currently, the editor of "Martik" is Yeraz Harutyunyan.
+It was part of the Public Relations Department of the Defence Army.
+The last editor of "Martik" was Yeraz Harutyunyan.
 As of 2018, it has issued 4,000 copies.

 Goyamart

-The "Goyamart" TV program is a branch of the Defence Army political department that serves as the equivalent to the Armed Forces Network.
+The "Goyamart" TV program was a branch of the Defence Army political department that serves as the equivalent to the Armed Forces Network.
 People such as current National Assembly Deputy Vardges Ulubabyan had a role in its establishment.

 Music units

-Military music in the Defence Army includes a large repertoire of traditional Armenian and foreign music (mainly Russian marching music).
+Military music in the Defence Army included a large repertoire of traditional Armenian and foreign music (mainly Russian marching music).
 Russian marches include Den Pobedy, the March of the Preobrazhensky Regiment, and the Jubilee Slow March "25 Years of the Red Army".
 The Ministry of Defence maintains a military band that was notably led by Nerik Grigoryan and Vagan Sargsyan and participates in holidays such as the Day of the Artsakh Republic.
 It was founded in May 1997, by the order of the Chief of Staff of the NKR Self-Defence Committee.
 It became active by November.
-It is associated with the Band of the General Staff of the Armed Forces of Armenia.

-The army also maintains the Song and Dance Ensemble "Aspet".
+It was associated with the Band of the General Staff of the Armed Forces of Armenia.
+The army also maintained the Song and Dance Ensemble "Aspet".